symbiontik/k3s-gitops/README.md

 Your Terraform Cloud workspace will now continuously monitor your GitHub repository for changes and automatically create any respective resources in your Cloudflare account.

 ### Access your apps from anywhere
+### Remove this section once previous ones have been completed

 A public DNS service grants you the ability to access your apps from anywhere in the world.
 Cloudflare provides this service as well as many advanced security related features that come at no additional cost.